 So, while integrative approach is a lot of work, it also improves other aspects of your life.
 Because you’re not just going to feel better emotionally but also physically.
 And this means you’re around longer to be with your kids and grandkids.
 You have more vitality and energy to do the things you would like to do as you age.
 And if you’re younger, you can help to avoid those top five fatal diseases in Western society that are often preventable****.

 So whether you are interesting in learning more about the integrative approach or simply working on your thinking process and emotional health, I’m happy to help you either way.
-I don’t have a burden to pressure you with what helped me because we all are different and only you can choose what's right for you.
-I just wanted to share part of my story so you can see there is light at the end of the dark depression tunnel and I understand what it's like to be in that dark place where hope is bleak.
-Book a free 15 minute consultation with me to learn more how we can work toward a brighter future.
+I don’t have a burden to pressure you with what helped me because we all are different and only you can choose what’s right for you.
+I just wanted to share part of my story so you can see there is light at the end of the dark depression tunnel and I understand what it’s like to be in that dark place where hope is bleak.

 PS: If you are dealing with depression, whether or not you want to work with someone to get help, I encourage you to start with getting Dr. Burns book “Feeling Good”, usually under $10, and found in almost any book store in North America or internationally on Amazon in several languages (I checked, it’s available in the UK, USA, Canada, Australia, China, France, Germany, and India just to name a few).
 2/3 of patients on a waiting list for therapy found they had symptom improvement from depression just from reading this book.